Sintered stone worktops. ‘Say whaaaat?’

 The manufacturer claims the stone does not change over time either and that UV light has no effect on it.
 So as long as you clean it on a regular basis, it should look exactly how it appeared when you first had it installed.

-The stone also uses Biotech technology, which is designed to tackle bacteria and create an anti-bacterial and anti-fungal surface.
+The stone also uses Biotech technology.
+This is designed to tackle bacteria and create an anti-bacterial and anti-fungal surface.
 Essentially, micro-organisms decompose safely in the surface, so all you need to do is wash them away with some soap and water.

-5 – Although, you’ll need a professional to install it, like any stone installation, Lapitec is incredibly easy to install.
-This is due to the fact it is so light, but at the same time it is very ‘workable’, which is handy since the slabs tend to be huge.
-The scale of the slabs (Lapitec is the sintered stone surface with the largest size available on the market) also means you can pretty much guarantee that your kitchen worktop will have a very uniform look, as you’ll probably be able to use one slab for the entire job.
+Although, you’ll need a professional to install it, like any stone installation, Lapitec is incredibly easy to install.
+This is due to the fact it is so light.
+But at the same time it is very ‘workable’, which is handy since the slabs tend to be huge.
+The scale of the slabs also means you can pretty much guarantee that your kitchen worktop will have a very uniform look.
+This due to the fact that you’ll probably be able to use one slab for the entire job.
+Lapitec is the sintered stone surface with the largest size available on the market.

 A snapshot of Neolith® — 5 facts the manufacturer would like you to know:

-“Neolith is the next generation of worktops,” with many colour options to choose from, and a large slab size which can be cut to fit into any kitchen.
+“Neolith is the next generation of worktops”.
+It has many colour options to choose from, and a large slab size which can be cut to fit into any kitchen.

 Unlike marble, concrete, butcher block, laminate, and granite, Neolith isn’t porous.
 So it won’t stain and doesn’t need to be sealed.
 Even the white coloured neolith will wipe clean without staining.
 This saves time, headaches, and money.
 Not to mention the worry over coffee and red wine stains on your beautiful new worktop!

-3 – Neolith is versatile.
-Not only can it be used for worktops (12mm thick), it is also available in a thinner format (5mm) to be used as cladding for walls, cupboards and floors.
-It is available in up to 35 different colours, in both the 12mm and 5mm thickness.
+Neolith is recommended for worktops using the 12mm thick version.
+However, it is also available in a thinner format (5mm) as cladding for walls, cupboards and floors.
+Additionally, it is available in up to 35 different colours, in both the 12mm and 5mm thickness.
 This allows for perfect cohesion, which is especially appealing for a minimalist or contemporary look.